 Solar Panel Mounting Options

-Hypothetically speaking, if your roof fails to pass the structural requirements of your municipality, or the expense of replacing the roof is just too much to absorb in your budget, it does not necessarily close the door on solar power for your property.
+If your roof fails to pass the structural requirements of your municipality or the expense of replacing the roof is just too much to absorb in your budget, it does not necessarily close the door on solar power for your property.
 When land space is available, you can opt to install a solar racking system on the property to support the solar panels.
 While this adds additional expense to the cost of the solar equipment, it would be far less expensive when compared to roof replacement or structural repairs to the roofing system.

-When you should consider Roof Repair or Replacement
+When To Consider A Roof Repair Or Replacement

-If your roof is leaking, it is a no brainer that it should be repaired or replaced regardless of solar panel installation to both protect your investment in the home and personal property.
+If your roof is leaking, it should be repaired or replaced regardless of solar panel installation to both protect your investment in the home and personal property.
 The best way to determine if your roof can be repaired or if it requires total replacement is by hiring a licensed roofing contractor to inspect the roofing system.
 This should be done before investing in the first piece of solar equipment to give you an idea of the additional costs you could incur.
-With that being said, the less obvious signs—aside from leaking—that point to roof repair or replacement are:
+With that being said, the less obvious signs —aside from leaking— that point to roof repair or replacement are:

 - Missing shingles, tiles or shakes